Quantum Electrodynamics vacuum polarization solver: Vacuum Birefringence

 A thorough benchmark of the functionality and robustness of the algorithm may only be gained by comparing simulation results with analytical results in 1D simplified cases.
-One dimensional scenarios provide excellent opportunities to test the code against analytical predictions.
+One-dimensional scenarios provide excellent opportunities to test the code against analytical predictions.
 The two cases we present here are the vacuum birefringence in the presence of a strong static field and counter propagating plane waves.
-Whilst the first case is well studied in the literature \cite{Baier, Brezin}, the second case requires a finer analytical work, yielding nevertheless the well known result of generation of higher harmonics due to the nonlinear interaction as shown in \cite{King1, fedotov, Dipiazza_HHG} in different setups and physical regimes.
+Whilst the first case is well studied in the literature \cite{Baier, Brezin}, the second case requires a finer analytical work, yielding nevertheless the well known result of generation of higher harmonics due to the nonlinear interaction as shown in \cite{King1, fedotov, Dipiazza_HHG} for different setups and physical regimes that will be addressed in the next section.
 The true physical value of the parameter in normalized units of the simulation is $\xi \sim 10^{-17}$ for an optical frequency.
-Simulations were performed with artificially increased values of the $\xi$ parameter in order to better illustrate the method proposed here.
+Simulations were performed with artificially increased values of the $\xi$ parameter to better illustrate the method proposed here.
 This does not alter the physical relevance of the results.
-Rather, this is simply a re-scaling of a constant in order to highlight the effects in a clearer way.
-Finally, in all the results presented in this section, the units were normalized to the characteristic laser frequency, $\omega_0$ and wave number used in the simultions, $k_0$.
+Rather, this is simply a re-scaling of a constant to highlight the effects more clearly.
+Finally, in all the results presented in this section, the units were normalized to the characteristic laser frequency, $\omega_0$ and wave number used in the simulations, $k_0$.
 The normalizations are thus $ t \rightarrow \omega_0 t$ and $x \rightarrow k_0x$.
 These normalizations of space and time define the normalizations used for the fields, i.e: $E \rightarrow eE/mc\omega_0 $ and $B \rightarrow eB/mc\omega_0$.